RAM drive: Dedicated hardware RAM drives

 There have been RAM drives which use DRAM memory that is exclusively dedicated to function as an extremely low latency storage device.
 This memory is isolated from the processor and not directly accessible in the same manner as normal system memory.
+Some of the first dedicated RAM drives were released in 1983-1985.

-An early example of a hardware RAM drive was introduced by Assimilation Process, Inc. in 1986 for the Macintosh.
+An early example of a hardware RAM drive was introduced by Assimilation Process in 1986 for the Macintosh.
 Called the "Excalibur", it was an external 2MB RAM drive, and retailed for between $599 and $699 US.
 With the RAM capacity expandable in 1MB increments, its internal battery was said to be effective for between 6 and 8 hours, and, unusual for the time, it was connected via the Macintosh floppy disk port.